 If I am a regular student worker, will I get paid if I cannot report to work or work remotely?

 For regular student workers, you will only be paid for hours worked.
+You will be advised by your supervisor whether or not to continue to work from home.

 If I am a graduate student, will I still continue to receive my stipend and tuition remission?